 Kynan Tan is a meditation teacher who takes a collaborative approach to helping students achieve their meditation goals.
 He came to meditation after struggles with stress, anxiety, and depression and found the practice to be transformative.
 He believes that meditation has enormous potential for creating positive change and opening up new ways of relating to our experience.

 Kynan draws upon a number of different modern and traditional techniques of contemplative and introspective practice.
 He is a longtime practitioner of the stages of samatha-vipassana (as presented in the book The Mind Illuminated), Rob Burbea’s insight meditation techniques, nondual awareness, and brahmavihara practices (metta, compassion, empathetic joy, and equanimity).

-Kynan studies meditation with Dr. Tucker Peck.
-He teaches the Pragmatic Dharma Club at the San Francisco Dharma Collective, leads retreats, and teaches one-on-one instruction and online meditation courses.
+Kynan studies meditation with Dr. Tucker Peck, who teaches the Pragmatic Dharma Club at the San Francisco Dharma Collective, leads retreats, and teaches one-on-one instruction and online meditation courses.
 Kynan has sat a number of retreats, including a month-long solo retreat in 2021.

 Cost: Attendance is by dana (generosity).
 After the event you will be invited to make a donation to support the teacher, the Buddhist Library and the Association of Engaged Buddhists.

 All donations to the Buddhist Library of $2 and over are tax deductible.